Genivia/ugrep/README.md

 a file cannot be converted it is probably in a different format.
 This can be resolved by writing a shell script that executes `openssl` with options based on the file content.
 Then write a script with `ugrep --filter`.

+To search PNG files by filename extension with `-tpng` using `exiftool`:

+    ugrep -r 'copyright' -tpng --filter='*:exiftool %'

+Same, but also include files matching PNG "magic bytes" with `-tPng` and `--filter-magic-label='+png:\x89png\x0d\x0a\x1a\x0a'` to select the `png`
+filter:

+    ugrep 'copyright' -tPng --filter='png:exiftool %' --filter-magic-label='+png:\x89png\x0d\x0a\x1a\x0a'

+Note that `+png` overrides the filename extension match for `--filter` if the file matches the magic pattern specified with `--filter-magic-label`.
+Otherwise, the filename extension, when present, takes priority over labelled magic patterns.

 <a name="binary"/>